The Amulet Saga

 What is to come:

 Alas, dear reader, this is where I leave you.
-This is the last story I’ll post here.
-Stay tuned for the completion of the story, when I publish The Amulet Saga, Volume Two: The Traveler!
+To finish The Amulet Saga, Volume Two: The Defector, click here!